psidnell/ofexport/documentation/Hazel.md

 ![Web Page](HazelRulesScript.png)

-Scripts run from Hazel don't necessarily execute in the same environment as your command line - depending on how your environment is set up.
-Most of my environment customisations are in my .bashrc so in the above I load that environment and then run my custom script using it's explicit path to avoid issues.
+Scripts run from Hazel don't execute in the same environment as your command line and your **$PATH** variable may not be set.

+Depending on how your environment is set up, you may need to explicitly source your **.bashrc** (as above) or your **.bash_profile** (if you have one) in the embedded script or any sub-script it's referencing.

+Embedding diagnostics in your hazel embedded script to dump the environment might help if you're running into trouble:

+        env > ~/Desktop/env.txt